rmvxmir/decentralized-voting/d-voting/documentation.md

    - **Create Proposal**: Enter a description and duration, then click “Create Proposal.”
    - **Vote**: Click “Vote For” or “Vote Against” on active proposals (or do nothing for a tie).
    - **Delegate**: Enter a delegate address and click “Delegate.”

-### Troubleshooting
-- **Contract Deployment Fails**: Ensure `hardhat.config.js` is correct and dependencies are installed.
-- **Frontend Errors**: Verify contract addresses and ABIs in `App.js`.
-Check MetaMask is connected to Hardhat.
-- **UI Not Updating**: Refresh the page; Ensure `loadContractData` is called after transactions.

-## Conclusion

-This Voting Platform is a robust demonstration of decentralized governance, integrating smart contracts and a React frontend.
-By following the setup instructions, you can deploy and interact with the DApp locally.